 An SREC is a tradable certificate that represents all the positive, renewable environmental attributes of electricity generated from a solar electric system.
 These certificates are created based on the solar production from a solar system.
 Each time a system generates 1,000 kilowatt hours (1 megawatt hour) of electricity, an SREC is created which can then be sold or traded.

-The original program, referred to as SREC 1 was created as a Massachusetts specific solar carve-out of the New England REC market.
+The original program, referred to as SREC 1 was created as a Massachusetts specific solar carve-out of the New England REC market in 2010.
 In 2014 the program was expanded and the SREC 2 program was launched to bring Massachusetts to its goal of installing 1,600 MW of solar capacity by 2020.

 The price or value of an SREC is established by the state and market availability, although the Department of Energy Resources (DOER) has created some market stability by offering a state Solar Credit Clearinghouse Auction.
 This Auction ensures that if SRECs are not able to be sold on the open market, they will be purchased by the state through this mechanism.